iamciera/08SOM/lcmSOM/README.md

 `lcmSOM_analysis4_072914.Rmd` - Doing analysis exactly like analysis1, but with top 25% of co-efficent of variation.
 I also compare the lists of genes, in particular and I find the similarities in the list of genes between the top 25% co-efficient of variation and the list of DE genes from all DE gene expression analysis. *I remade `allGeneListBothGenotypes_analysis5.csv` in analysis5 after this analysis was done.
 It shouldnt change the results dramatically.*

 `lcmSOM_analysis5_073114.Rmd` - The start is making a list from all the DE analysis.
 Then this is SuperSOM attempt one, based off Dan Chitwood's script.

+`lcmSOM_analysis5c_073114.Rmd` - Scaled seperatley by genotype.
+There is not much difference in the SuperSOM categories if you scale them seperatley and it is most likely the best way to do it, so this is the **Best SuperSOM**.

+`analysis5d_081814.Rmd` - After viewing the `clusterVis_line()` clusters in `lcmSOM_analysis8_081514.Rmd`, I saw that there were a lot of noise that was associated in these main clusters.
+I think if I make more clusters I can begin to see tighter gene expression clusters.

 `lcmSOM_analysis6_080114.Rmd` - SuperSOM based on the tutorial- not complete.
 The main lesson learned is that the data structure of a superSOM is a list of lists, where you can incorporate many different types of data.  **The way Dan did it is the way the tutorial does it.**

-`lcmSOM_analysis7_080414.Rmd` - Full report on the similarities in gene lists between wt and tf2 from analysis1.0a and analysis1.5a.
+`lcmSOM_analysis7_080414.Rmd` - A closer look at the clusters from basic SOM, using the cluster data from `lcmSOM_analysis1d_080514.Rmd`.

+`lcmSOM_analysis8_081514.Rmd` - A closer look at the clusters from superSOM created from `lcmSOM_analysis5c_073114.Rmd`.